prjemian/epics-docker/v2.0/docs/gp_motors.md

 # Motors in IOCGP

+There are 10 motor records: m1-m56.
 The first 16 motors are unassigned and made available for users and testing.
 The remaining motors have assignments; some are configured in the IOC.

 motor | assignment
 --- | ---